Krilliac/Heartbeat-Anticheat/README.md

 However, whoever is reading this, wishes to implement, test and commit to the project, feel free to do so.

+TODO: Currently the client sends a memory result from an Address (Offset) to the client, and the server displays the result.
+An expected result and byte(ie, 30603080, 4) should be checked server side against the client sided result for inconsistency.
+(Check failure/cheating)

 Documentation for Heartbeat Server and Client

 Introduction